Stanford University

 Clinical Professor, Dermatology

 BioJennifer K. Chen, M.D., is a Clinical Professor of Dermatology.
 She co-directs the medical student sub-internship program.
 She completed medical school at Johns Hopkins University, residency at Johns Hopkins and University of California, Irvine, and completed a Howard Hughes Fellowship at Stanford University.
 Her clinical interests include contact dermatitis, atopic dermatitis, complex medical dermatology, skin cancer, and inpatient dermatology.
 She has served on the Board of Directors for the American Contact Dermatitis Society and as an invited member of the Contact Dermatitis Committee for the World Allergy Organization.
-She is currently the President-Elect of the American Contact Dermatitis Society.
+She is currently the Immediate Past President of the American Contact Dermatitis Society.

 -